mhoward2718/pinball/README.rst

-The fastest and most accurate method to train quantile regression models in Python
+[Work in progress] The fastest and most accurate method to train quantile regression models in Python.

 * Free software: MIT license